elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 ---

-### Can you set properties for Map the same way you add properties for a regular object literal?
+### Can you set properties for Map the same way you add properties for a regular object-literal?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Technically Yes, but it is not recommended because it uses the feature of a generic object.
-In fact, there is a significant loss of built-in Map methods like set and delete when it is transformed into a generic object.
+  <div><strong>Interview Response:</strong> Technically, yes, but it is not recommended because it uses the feature of a generic object.
+There is a significant loss of built-in Map methods like set and delete when it gets transformed into a generic object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />